How to use a compass and map: a simple guide

-This instructions for using a compass and a card should be enough to make it easier for you to get started and give you self -confidence, to use the skills in the mountains for yourself
+This guide to using a compass and map should be enough to get you started and give you the confidence to put the skills to work for yourself in the mountains

-As a student, I was lucky enough to learn how to deal with compass and map.
-I then spent most of two decades to apply these basic skills in the British landscape without ever having them really tested.
+As a student, I was lucky enough to learn how to use a compass and map.
+I then spent the best part of two decades applying these basic skills across the British countryside without ever actually having them tested.

-I only found out how crucial these skills are at a white-out at the summit of the Scottish Ben Nevis during a winter mountaineering course.
-Fortunately (or rather thanks to the well -planned route of the course), we had spent the day before refreshing our navigation skills in a less enemy environment.
+I only learned how crucial these skills are during a white-out on the summit of Ben Nevis in Scotland during a winter mountaineering course.
+Luckily for us (or rather thanks to the course's well-planned route), we had spent the previous day brushing up on our navigation skills in a less hostile environment.

-It was an exciting day, but I was very grateful for the refresher day, which was built on what I learned as a school boy many years ago.
-These skills are even used under water when navigating - essentially the same rules apply.
+It had been an exciting day, but I was very grateful for the refresher day, which built on what I had learned as a schoolboy many years ago.
+These skills are even used when navigating underwater - essentially the same rules apply.

-Against this background, I wrote the following instructions for using a compass and a card.
-This should be enough to make it easier for you to get started and give you self -confidence for more adventurous expeditions.
+With this in mind, I have written the following guide to using a compass and map.
+This should be enough to get you started and, with a little practice, give you confidence for more adventurous expeditions.

 Compass functions

-The most important thing first, you have to know the different functions of the compass and their purpose.
+First things first, you need to know the different functions of the compass and their purpose.

 Find north

-The following is not so important over short distances because it hardly makes a difference.
-However, there is a difference between the magnetic north on the compass and the lattice -shaped north on your map.
+Over short distances the following is not so important as it makes little difference.
+However, there is a difference between magnetic north on the compass and grid north on your map.

 This varies in different regions of the world.
-So be prepared depending on your location and the removal covered that this can affect your navigation.
+So, depending on your location and the distance traveled, be prepared that this may affect your navigation.

 Order measurementThere are three different north!

-The needle of her compass always shows to the Magnetic north.
-Information about this "magnetic declination" is usually printed on hiking cards such as Ordnance Surnance, which tell you how much you have to take into account.
+The needle of your compass always points to magnetic north.
+Information about this “magnetic declination” is usually printed on trail maps such as Ordnance Survey’s which will tell you how much to take into account.

-In most parts of the United Kingdom, the difference is approximately two degrees, so you should set your compass by turning the bezel against two degrees against clockwise.
-Maybe you would like to mark this point with adhesive tape or a marker.
+In most parts of the UK the difference is approximately two degrees, so you should adjust your compass by turning the bezel two degrees anti-clockwise.
+You may want to mark this point with tape or a marker.

-In some parts of the world, the difference can be up to 20 degrees.
-Make sure you know the magnetic declination in the area where you hike, and if your card does not contain it, get a better one!
+In some parts of the world the difference can be up to 20 degrees.
+Make sure you know the magnetic declination in the area you're hiking, and if your map doesn't have it, get a better one!

-Annatamila/ShutterstockKnowing how to deal with compass and map can save lives
+AnnaTamila/ShutterstockKnowing how to use a compass and map can save lives

 There are four main uses for a compass:

-You have to adjust the card with your compass and align it so that it corresponds to the surrounding landscape.
-This makes it easier to relate what you see on the map with what you see on the floor.
+You must adjust the map using your compass and orient it to match the surrounding landscape.
+This makes it easier to relate what you see on the map to what you see on the ground.

-Jessicahyde/ShutterstockKnow how to set the card and orient yourself
+jessicahyde/ShutterstockKnow how to set up the map and orient yourself

 Follow a bearing